History of Yamanashi Hemslöjd

 In 2014 she extended her business to Sweden, opening a new Gallery Yamanashi in Stockholḿ’s old town, Gamla Stan.
 This new space introduces Japanese handicrafts, designs and arts with the aim to generate cultural exchange between Europe and Japan.
 The inauguration exhibition was ‘Magical Textile’ by Issey Miyake.

-Last year’s Yamanashi Hemslöjd 45th anniversary exhibition, held in Tokyo and Osaka, is to go to the Design Museum of Copenhagen in September 2017.
+Yamanashi Hemslöjd 45th anniversary exhibition in 2016, held in Tokyo and Osaka, is to go to the Design Museum of Copenhagen in September 2017.
 A hundred and sixty participants will exhibit Kogin embroidery works made by balancing their traditional origins with western techniques.

 Yamanashi Hemslöjd’s mission is to keep traditional handcraft techniques relevant to our everyday lives.